Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Major Point 1:** "The paper assumes that all background stars are eclipsing binaries undergoing transit-like events, and therefore potentially capable of generating a false positive signal.
 This is an unrealistic assumption, and I think an unnecessary one.
 I appreciate that, as stated in section 5.2, it is not possible to know the details of individual contamination sources.
 However, as also stated in section 5.2, there are studies about the number and occurrence rates of eclipsing binaries.
 Could these have been used to assign eclipsing binary status to suitable fractions of the stars in the sample, allowing for a more realistic proportion of possible eclipsing binary contaminants in each window?
 Such an approach should be considered."

 **Response:** We agree with the referee's concern about unrealistic assumptions.
 We have **revised the paper to present results using realistic EB parameter diversity** sampled from the Kepler EB catalog, rather than fixed parameters.
 This approach provides **realistic performance expectations** for PLATO operations.
+RS-> this does not answer the 1st point, this concerns the second point

 We emphasize that **our goal is not to provide realistic EB contamination rate estimates for PLATO** - such comprehensive analyses have been performed by other studies (e.g., Bray et al. 2023; Prša et al. 2011, 2016 for Kepler/TESS populations).
 Instead, we **focus on detection method performance** under controlled conditions.
 While all contaminants are assumed to be EBs (representing a conservative upper bound), **each EB now uses authentic transit depth and duration pairs** from observed Kepler eclipsing binaries, addressing the parameter realism concern.

 The previous approach using fixed parameters (providing absolute worst-case bounds) is available in the first author's PhD thesis for reference.
+RS-> this concerns the second point.
+Also why this remark ?
+Is it useful to mention the fixed parameters scenario at all ?

 **Major Point 2:** "The eclipse depth of the eclipsing binary appears in equation (10) and propagates forwards into the equations for statistical significance for a transit on a contaminant, and thus into the equations for efficiency of the extended mask and secondary mask flux methods.
 In section 2.4 the paper notes that the intrinsic eclipse depth is assumed to be the same for all contaminant eclipsing binaries.
 This seems like a very limiting assumption, and while I understand that it makes the study simpler to perform, I wonder whether it is limiting the study and strongly constraining the applicability of the results.
 Would the results change if a range of eclipse depths is present among the contaminating stars, or is only the mean eclipse depth relevant?
 This assumption that all eclipsing binaries have the same eclipse depth should be explained in more detail, including information about the justification for it, whether any other scenarios were considered, and how it limits the results that are presented. "

 **Response:** This concern is directly addressed by our revised approach using **realistic parameter diversity**.
 Rather than assuming uniform transit depths and durations, we now **sample (δ, td) pairs from the Kepler Eclipsing Binary Catalog** (Kirk et al. 2016), which provides authentic parameter distributions from observed systems.

 This approach ensures that each contaminant EB has realistic pair of parameters.
 Also, as noted in our response to Major Point 1, the uniform parameter approach (representing absolute worst-case bounds) remains available in the first author's PhD thesis for reference.
+RS> same,  is it useful to mention the fixed parameters scenario at all ?

 **Manuscript Changes:**